stkossman/soul-of-css/README.md

 Rest of the browsers are not tested, but should work.

 ## Development
 I do not ask any help or contributions.
-However, if you want to help me or contribute, you can contact me via my e-mail ony github profile.
+However, if you want to help me or contribute, please share this project with your friends and colleagues.